 This Winter in Aspen Snowmass

 If you’re planning a trip an Aspen winter vacation, odds are you are looking to hit the slopes.
-It’s shaping up to be a truly special ski season as Aspen Snowmass celebrates in 75th anniversary since the slopes first opened.
-With that being said, we are sure this season will be full of celebration in addition to the remarkable atmosphere that fills our town during the winter.
+It’s shaping up to be a truly special ski season as Aspen and we are sure this season will be full of celebration in addition to the remarkable atmosphere that fills our town during the winter.
 This guide will help you have the ultimate ski vacation in Aspen.
 We’ll also highlight some of our other favorite things to do in Aspen in winter.

-Skiing this season started on Thanksgiving weekend as is usually tradition.
-Aspen and Snowmass Mountains opened first, with Highlands and Buttermilk set to open on December 11th.
+Skiing this season is set to start on Thanksgiving weekend as is usually tradition.
+Aspen and Snowmass Mountains will open first on November 24th, with Highlands set to open December 10th and Buttermilk on December 17th.
 The ski season runs through to April.
-Buttermilk is planned to close on April 3rd with Aspen mountain being the last to close on the 17th.
+Buttermilk is planned to close on April 9th with Aspen mountain being the last to close on the 16th.
 These dates sometimes get extended when the snow is particularly great and skiing is still viable through to May.
 Fingers crossed!
 With four amazing mountains to enjoy, and over 5,500 skiable acres the possibilities are endless for your dream ski vacation.

 SKI GUIDE: What You Need to Know About Hitting the Slopes